18F/development-guide/_guide/_pages/index.md

 ## How we classify best practices

-These documents are structured by topic; under several topics we indicate "Requirement", "Standard", "Default", "Suggestion", and "Caution".
+These documents are structured by topic; under topics we have classified we indicate "Requirement", "Standard", "Default", "Suggestion", and "Caution".

+If a classification is not present on a topic or a reference to a tool or practice, it should be presumed to be a {%include components/tag-suggestion.html %} and the decision is left at your discretion.
+If you are unsure, ask in #dev, as the topic or tool may be a good candidate for classification.

 {%include components/tag-requirement.html %} indicates practices that *must* be done for regulatory, legal, compliance, or other reasons.